memfault/interrupt/_drafts/conda.md

 There are also multiple repositories to install packages from.
 The two most popular ones are "Anaconda" and "Conda Forge".
 We will use Conda Forge as our primary repository, since it has more mainstream packages that we as firmware developers use.
-We will also add my personal Conda repository (tyhoff17), as it has the ARM GCC package.
+We will also add Memfault's Conda repository (memfault), as it has the ARM GCC package.

 To search for packages that can be installed, you can navigate to the